Zyrakia/TMIJS-Commander/README.md

-This is an incredibly simple library to easily implement commands into a TMIJS client.
+A super simple library to easily implement commands into a TMIJS client.
 ## Contents
 This library has three files, that default export it's contents.